Dominikwigh/python-math/README.md

 ### Bug Testing
 #### Known bugs ####
 * At first i hade a few "line to long", which i solved thorugh shortening code.
-* I had a bug when answering a question, the function that i had created to validate the data wouldnt work.
-Beacause i hadnt declared the function in each game mode.
+* I had a bug when answering a question, the function that i had created to validate the data wouldn't work beacause i hadn't declared the function in each game mode.
 Instead of "Choice = input()" i changed it to  "choice = validate_data()".
 ### Unresolved bugs
 No unresolved bugs.